developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 14. **In KeyMappingMgr "Key behavior"** section, **select "Send key-code"**.
 The key-code drop-down appears.
 15. **From the KeyMappingMgr key-code drop-down, select “none.”**
 16. `IMPORTANT:` To ensure Alert-Button functionality in any keyboard state, map “none” to ***every*** key behavior (“Key behavior in Blue mode,” “Key behavior in Orange mode,” etc.). <br>When finished, **click "Continue"** button.
-17. **In Intent "Mode"** section, **select "Schedule sending of intent on key presses"** option.
+17. **In Intent "Mode"** section, **select "Schedule sending of intent on key presses"** option.<br> **Optional**: To prevent device from entering suspend mode, check the "Keep Device Awake" checkbox.
 18. **In Intent "Key Identifier"** section, **select the key** designated as the Alert Button.
 19. **In the Intent "Android Action Name"** section, **enter the desired action** for the use case.<br>
 For example, `android.intent.action.CALL` summons the Android native dialer.
 20. **Enter data for any additional required fields** for the desired use case.<br>
-For example, entering "`tel:+18885551212`" in the Intent "URI" section would place a call to the number 1-888-555-1212.
+For example, entering "`tel:+18885551212`" in the Intent "URI" field places a call to 1-888-555-1212.
 21. When finished entering data, **click Continue**.
 22. **Generate a barcode** (or `.bin` file for deploying via NFC tag or SD card).
 23. **Scan the barcode** (or deploy the `.bin` file) to configure the target device.